BedrettoLab testbed (TA3-82-1)

 Description:

-The BedrettoLab offers access to multiple testbeds:
+The BedrettoLab offers access to the following testbeds:

-Deep Life Observatory (DELOS) to study organisms living at the energy limit of life throughout the Bedretto tunnel.
+- Deep Life Observatory (DELOS) to study organisms living at the energy limit of life throughout the Bedretto tunnel.

 Services currently offered by the infrastructure: